-The TSP was established by Congress in the Federal Employees’ Retirement System Act of 1986 and offers the same type of savings and tax benefits that many private corporations provide their employees under their 401 K plans.
+The Thrift Savings Plan was established by Congress in the Federal Employees’ Retirement System Act of 1986.
+The TSP offers the same type of savings and tax benefits that many private corporations provide their employees under their 401-K plans.

 Thrift Savings Plan